- Written by Dr.Mehmet Demircioglu

 If this happened before surgery, the operation may need to be delayed or modified depending on the medicine, dose, timing, blood pressure, and medical history.
 If it happened after surgery, the clinic needs to know whether there is bleeding, unusual swelling, dizziness, headache, chest discomfort, or increased heart rate.

-If chest pain, fainting, severe dizziness, shortness of breath, or a prolonged erection occurs, this is no longer only a hair transplant question.
-Seek urgent medical care and tell the doctor exactly when Viagra, Cialis, sildenafil, tadalafil, or any similar product was taken.
+If chest pain, fainting, severe dizziness, shortness of breath, or a prolonged erection occurs, seek urgent medical attention.
+Tell the doctor exactly when Viagra, Cialis, sildenafil, tadalafil, or any similar product was taken.

 Clear photos can help, but photos do not replace medical disclosure.
 The page about blood tests before a hair transplant makes a similar point.
 Surgery is safer when the clinic has the full medical picture before the operation, not after a problem appears.